Files / Other

 Document Introduction

 Regarding the upcoming 7th Summit, respondents explicitly call for a fundamental shift in paradigm and process.
-Core demands include moving from declarations to pragmatic, co-led action; establishing a more balanced, action-oriented partnership; ensuring African agenda leadership rather than passively responding to European priorities; and strengthening monitoring, transparency, and African leadership.
-Specific policy priority areas encompass: promoting Africa's economic transformation (enhancing value-added production, fair trade, green industrialization) and accelerating the African Continental Free Trade Area (AfCFTA) implementation; focusing on green and digital transition partnerships; prioritizing youth employment and skills development; and viewing peace, security, and good governance as cornerstones of sustainable development.
+Core demands include moving from declarations to pragmatic, co-led action; establishing a more balanced, action-oriented partnership; ensuring African agenda leadership rather than passive responses to European priorities; and strengthening monitoring, transparency, and African leadership.
+Specific policy priority areas encompass: promoting Africa's economic transformation (enhancing value-added production, fair trade, green industrialization); accelerating the implementation of the African Continental Free Trade Area; focusing on green and digital transition partnerships; prioritizing youth employment and skills development; and viewing peace, security, and good governance as cornerstones of sustainable development.

-The report provides an overall assessment of the current Africa-Europe partnership, noting that while cooperation has deepened in areas like trade, climate, and migration, showing potential, fundamental power imbalances, unfulfilled promises (particularly regarding equitable investment, technology transfer, and people mobility), and a political narrative dominated by migration management continue to erode mutual trust and joint progress.
-Most views hold that the relationship still exhibits a "donor-recipient" character, lacking genuine co-investment, capacity building, and shared accountability.
+The report provides an overall assessment of the current Africa-Europe partnership, noting that while cooperation has deepened in areas such as trade, climate, and migration, showing potential, fundamental power imbalances, unfulfilled commitments (particularly in fair investment, technology transfer, and mobility), and a political narrative dominated by migration management continue to erode mutual trust and shared progress.
+Most viewpoints suggest the relationship still exhibits donor-recipient characteristics, lacking genuine co-investment, capacity building, and shared accountability.
 The future success of the partnership depends on African agency, transparent governance, alignment with continental priorities (such as Agenda 2063), and horizontal cooperation based on mutual respect and shared interests.